 It’s time to ditch the meds, put on the hightop Keds, and start walking to help weather our emotional storms.

 One thing that irks me is that it is widely accepted for us to medicate, get high or drunk, overeat, space out on sugar, excessive television watching, and/or engage in other mind-numbing activities that STOP us from feeling our sad feelings.
 I believe if we don’t allow ourselves to fully feel our emotions, we run the risk of staying stuck and depressed for long periods of time.
 If we are numb to an experience we may wind up repeating the same behaviors or patterns over and over again.

 It takes courage to feel our “crap” and then make the necessary diet and lifestyle improvements to help us gain the strength needed to get beyond the dark times in our life.
 Depression can become manageable if we allow our full range of emotions to move through us and not become us.
 Many of my clients eventually ditch their meds when they begin eating better, exercising, feeling their emotions, and staying present to what is happening in their life.

-We need to get present.
+Get present.
 If we focus on what we had in the past, or what we coulda’ shoulda’, woulda’ done, that can makes us feel depressed.
 If we focus on what may happen the future that hasn’t actually happened yet, that can give us anxiety.
 It’s only in the “present” that we can receive life’s precious gifts.

 There are many ways to get into the present.
 I highly recommend books or tapes on meditation by Tich Nhat Hahn (Peace is Every Step), Pema Chodran (When Things Fall Apart), or Jack Kornfield (A Path With Heart).